Course summary

 Entry requirements and eligibility

-Our apprenticeships are only available to those employed as part of an agreed apprenticeship scheme in a related role, who are aged 18 or over on the first day, are not in full-time education and meet the Department for Education funding eligibility criteria.
+Our apprenticeships are only available to those who employed as part of an agreed apprenticeship scheme in a related role, who are aged 18 or over on the first day, are not in full-time education and meet the Department for Education funding eligibility criteria.

-The Department for Education funding eligibility is a requirement.
-Eligibility checks will be completed using the University’s apprentice management system, APTEM.
 Further details on apprenticeship funding eligibility criteria are available on our How to apply page.

 Employers are responsible for ensuring students meet occupational health requirements and have passed appropriate vetting procedures, which include an enhanced Disclosure and Barring Service Check and Right to Work Check.
 This is evidenced through the submission of supplementary evidence as part of the selection process.
-Employers may also set additional entry requirements as part of the selection process before assessment for entry by the University.

 You will also need to demonstrate your ability to study to Level 5 foundation degree level and commit to completing the Nursing Associate Apprenticeship programme.